MORIC: CSI Delay-Doppler Decomposition for Robust Wi-Fi-based Human Activity Recognition: Introduction

 To address these limitations, the newly introduced IEEE $802.11$bf amendment establishes standardized WLAN sensing procedures and enables sensing in license-exempt frequency bands below $7$ GHz~\cite{du2024overview}.
 This advancement is expected to bridge the gap between research and real-world adoption, paving the way for the seamless integration of sensing technologies into everyday Wi-Fi devices.
 In the near future, commercial HAR solutions could become a native feature of widely used Wi-Fi-enabled devices in homes, hospitals, schools, and workplaces~\cite{yousefi2017survey}.
 This transformation has the potential to revolutionize human sensing and interaction, with far-reaching applications in healthcare monitoring, smart environments, unlocking new possibilities for immersive digital experiences, and intelligent automation.

 HAR systems based on Wi-Fi exploit the impact of human movements on Channel State Information (CSI) between two or more Wi-Fi devices, capturing how wireless signals interact with static and dynamic elements in the environment~\cite{salehinejad2022litehar,ding2024multiple}.
-Previous studies have proposed a variety of Wi-Fi CSI-based methods for HAR~\cite{yousefi2017survey, djogoHAR, jang2025study, zhang2024csi, peng2023rosefi}, typically relying on either the magnitude or phase of CSI signals, combined with feature extraction and machine learning techniques.
+Previous studies have proposed a variety of Wi-Fi CSI-based methods for HAR~\cite{yousefi2017survey,djogoHAR,jang2025study,zhang2024csi,peng2023rosefi}, typically relying on either the magnitude or phase of CSI signals, combined with feature extraction and machine learning techniques.
 While magnitude-based methods achieve high accuracy in controlled settings, they are highly sensitive to environmental changes, limiting their robustness and practicality.
-Phase-based methods~\cite{wu2022wifi, yin2022fewsense} also suffer from phase wrapping, hardware distortions, and multipath interference.
-Despite efforts such as phase sanitization and ratio models, recent work~\cite{varga2024exposing} shows that both magnitude- and phase-based approaches degrade significantly with changes in users, environments, or devices.
+Phase-based methods~\cite{wu2022wifi,yin2022fewsense} also suffer from phase wrapping, hardware distortions, and multipath interference.
+Despite efforts such as phase sanitization and ratio-based models, recent work~\cite{varga2024exposing} shows that both magnitude- and phase-based approaches degrade significantly under changes in users, environments, or devices, highlighting the cross-user and cross-environment generalization challenges that determine the practicality of Wi-Fi-based HAR for real-world deployment.